DevieraDeviera

 Until you disconnect the integration

-GitHub, GitLab, Linear, Jira, and Vercel access tokens.
-Stored encrypted.
+GitHub, Linear, Jira, GitLab, ClickUp, and Vercel access tokens, plus per-integration webhook secrets.
+Encrypted with AES-256-GCM before storage.
 Used only to make API calls on your behalf.

 Webhook payloads